 If you enjoy growing houseplants, especially philodendrons, then you may want to consider adding the Xanadu philodendron houseplant to your list.
 Xanadu philodendron care is simple and this larger plant makes a wonderful vertical accent in the home.

 Philodendron ‘Xanadu’ (sometimes called ‘Winterbourn’) is a member of the Philodendron genus, and is a delightful and easy-to-grow houseplant.
 Unlike many other philodendrons, this is not a vining plant, so no support is needed.

 It will form a dense clump of beautifully lobed leaves and will tend to grow wider than taller.
-The Xanadu philodendron houseplant can grow to 2 to 4 feet tall (0.6 to 1.2 m.) and up to 4-6 feet (1.2 to 1.8 m.) wide, but indoors it will probably be on the shorter end.
+The Xanadu philodendron houseplant can grow to 2 to 4 feet tall (61 cm. to 1 m.) and up to 4 to 6 feet (1-2 m.) wide, but indoors it will probably be on the shorter end.